r-hub/node-install-rstats/readme.md

 # install-rstats

-> Install various versions of R on macOS
+> Install various versions of R on macOS and Windows

 ## Features

 * Downloads and installs multiple R versions, with a single command.
 * Supports symbolic version names: `release`, `devel` and `oldrel`.
-* Patches R to allow running multiple R versions at the same time.
+* Patches R to allow running multiple R versions at the same time. (macOS)
-* Adds symlinks to start a certain R version: e.g. `R-4.0`.
+* Adds symlinks to start a certain R version: e.g. `R-4.0`. (macOS)
-* Updates access rights of to forbid installing packages into the system R library.
+* Updates access rights of to forbid installing packages into the system R library. (macOS)

 ## Install